seanbreckenridge/rifleman/README.md

 An extendible dispatcher to lint/format code, based on [rifle](https://github.com/ranger/ranger)

-This lets you run one command over lots of files/directories which could be in different languages; classifies them by inspecting the mime type, extension, name or shebang, and then runs a command on those files.
+This lets you run one command over lots of files/directories which could be in different languages - it classifies them by inspecting the mime type, extension, name or shebang, and then runs a command on those files.

 This heavily simplifies and modifies the rifle config file format; including a condition to help check the 'shebang' value for scripts.

-See [config/format.conf](./config/format.conf) for the default configuration file, I recommend you customize it to include your formatters.
+See [config/format.conf](./config/format.conf) for the default configuration file, I recommend you customize it to include the commands you use.

 By default, I've included lots of the `format`ers/`lint`ers I use, an excerpt: